-- 3.41.
+- 3.46.
 While the SEEA EA includes a sub-category for wood provisioning services (sub-category 1.5), CICES V5.2 does not, because it seeks to avoid including explicit reference to ecosystem type in the service definition.
-Woody material for fibre or energy from plantations would, according to CICES, be placed in classes 1.1.1.2 and 1.1.1.3, while the equivaled from natural woodland would be placed in classes 1.1.5.2 or 1.1.5.3.
-Nonforest products are excluded from the SEEA EA sub-category 1.5, and are dealt with elsewhere in the SEEA reference list.
-This approach for non-forest products should also be followed when using CICES V5.2. - 3.42.
-Despite the differences between the CICES V5.2 and the SEEA EA identified here it is apparent that while some of the conceptual boundaries may differ at broad scales, the CICES classes can be assigned appropriately to each of the SEEA sub-categories and used to clarify what is being measured.
+Woody material for fibre or energy from plantations would, according to CICES, be placed in classes 1.1.1.2 and 1.1.1.3, while the equivalent services from natural woodland would be placed in classes 1.1.5.2 or 1.1.5.3.
+Non-wood forest products are excluded from the SEEA EA sub-category 1.5 and are dealt with elsewhere in the SEEA reference list.
+This approach for non-wood forest products should also be followed when using CICES V5.2. - 3.47.
+In making this distinction between the formulation in CICES and the SEEA EA, it is recognised, that for the latter a wood provisioning service could arise in any context where the associated benefit was timber or similar.
+This could arise from harvesting forests, but also from trees in urban areas, farmland, roadsides.
+Thus, the intention may not be to limit the SEEA sub-type 1.5.
+In working with CICES and the SEEA EA users should seek to specify how the classes and sub-types are applied and whether the wood is being used for material or energetic uses, for example.

+3.48.
+Despite the differences between CICES V5.2 and the SEEA EA identified here, it is apparent that while some of the conceptual boundaries may differ at broad scales, the CICES classes can be assigned appropriately to each of the SEEA sub-categories and used to clarify what is being measured.
 For example, the CICES V5.2 class Fibres and other materials from wild plants for direct use or processing (excluding genetic materials) is assigned to the SEEA EA sub-categories 1.2, 1.5, 1.6 & 1.7.
-The relationship to four SEEA EA subtypes does not reflect any mis-alignment between the two systems because depending on context the class types within CICES could be nested within the SEEA EA sub-categories.
-Thus: natural pastures used for grazing would be assigned to SEEA EA 1.2; wood biomass for materials or energy would be assigned to SEEA EA 1.5; and aquatic and non-aquatic plants and animals used for materials assigned to 1.6 and 1.7 respectively.
+The relationship to four SEEA EA subtypes does not reflect any misalignment between the two systems because depending on context the class types within CICES could be nested within the SEEA EA sub-categories.
+Thus, (semi-)natural vegetation used for grazing would be assigned to SEEA EA 1.2; wood biomass for materials or energy would be assigned to SEEA EA 1.5; and aquatic and non-aquatic plants and animals used for materials assigned to SEEA EA 1.6 and 1.7 respectively.